 Your accommodation: Lakefront Lodge

-Stylish self contained motel units less than one minute walk from Te Anau Lakefront.
-Close to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours
+Stylish self-contained motel units less than a minute walk from Te Anau Lakefront.
+Enjoy a close walk to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours

 Your accommodation: Motel on York